davechapman442/dockateci/README.md

 e.g. NAME="Fred Bloggs" EMAIL="fred.bloggs@fred.com" PASSWORD="Swordfish442" source ./setup.sh

-# The email and password matches your login on code.rdkcentral.com
+# The email and password matches your login on code.rdkcentral.com, password only relevant for RDKx builds

 # This will set up your git config, netrc file, download repo etc
 # You can now run the a build.<target>.sh file, OR (recommended) use the commands within individually

 # cd RDKB or
+# cd RDKV or
+# cd PrplOS or
 # cd OpenWRT

 # For example (RDKB)